HISTORICAL SKETCH OF VALLEY VIEW

 fast asleep.
 She did not sleep much that night and watched for the Indians herself.

-At this time these families had to travel to Gainesville for provisions, mail and plows sharpened, and sometimes
+At this time these families had to travel to Gainesville for provisions, mail and plows sharpened, and

-later as the town enlarged.
+added later as the town enlarged.

 The town name of Valley View was selected by Mrs. Lee because of the pretty view looking west.